- July 20, 2018

 Driverless cars were once the realm of science fiction.
 Fiction is quickly becoming reality — and driverless cars are about to be a huge presence on our roads.
 A recent survey highlighted by the Washington Post indicates that the majority of Americans expect autonomous vehicles to be common within the next fifteen years.

 The potential for a driverless takeover excites some drivers but makes others nervous.
 Can autonomous cars truly be trusted?
-Is the technology advanced enough to prevent accidents or wide-scale hacking?
+As the technology evolves, there’s a debate on whether it can prevent accidents effectively, leading some to already seek guidance from accident claim lawyers.
+Beyond accidents, is there also a risk of wide-scale hacking?
 Below, we delve into these and other concerns.

 Driver-Assist Versus Fully Autonomous

 Those who worry about driverless cars often point to recent headlines in which vehicles with autonomous technology crashed, leading to devastating injuries or fatalities.
-For example, one of Uber’s test autonomous cars killed a pedestrian in March 2018.
+For example, one of Uber’s test autonomous cars was involved in an incident that killed a pedestrian in March 2018, highlighting the potential need for a pedestrian accident lawyer.
 Soon after, a Waymo test vehicle with a human occupant crashed in response to swerving from another vehicle.
 Sadly, this occurred shortly after Waymo’s CEO claimed that the company’s self-driving car could have avoided Uber’s crash.

 When examining these headlines, remember this: Not all vehicles with driverless technology are built alike.
 Many vehicles are not truly driverless; they feature driver-assist mode, which is intended to improve driver performance behind the wheel, but not necessarily allow full autonomy.
 Driver-assist features work best when the person behind the wheel remains vigilant.
 Unfortunately, many individuals find themselves distracted in such vehicles and therefore unable to take over when necessary.
+If you or someone you know has been in such a situation, contacting a distracted driving accident lawyer can be a vital step.
 This problem is best solved via increased training for drivers in vehicles that aren’t fully autonomous.

 It’s no secret that humans struggle to drive in rain or on icy roads.
 But are autonomous vehicles that much better?
 Experts at the National Center for Atmospheric Research answer this question with a resounding ‘no.’ Solar storms are especially concerning.
 Although not immediately evident to human drivers, these sudden flare-ups can wreak havoc on autonomous systems by severing GPS connections.
-Likewise, sensors on driverless cars can easily be disabled by a condition researchers refer to as ‘snow smoke.’
+Likewise, sensors on driverless cars can easily be disabled by a condition researchers refer to as ‘snow smoke,’ leading to potential accidents that might require a car crash lawyer.

 Hacking: Real Threat or Overblown Concern?